Autonomous Vehicles Competitor Analysis: Carmakers, Suppliers & Start-ups

 • Continental’s Cross-Domain (HPC) High-Performance Computer

-• Lenovo, who entered the ADAS-DC market as Tier-1 supplier and partners with NVIDIA;
+• Lenovo, who entered the ADAS-DC market as a Tier-1 supplier and partners with NVIDIA;

 • Valeo with an ADAS-DC capable of 100- to 500 TOPS